June 1, 2021

-Reduce light indoors.
-As daylight hangs around longer, bringing rays into your living quarters deep into the evening, you need to consider darkening the inside environment of your home by dimming the inside lights about an hour before your desired sleep time.
-Blackout curtains are a good option if you’re willing to make the investment, but a sleep mask works to block out light as well.
-This will help mimic those times hundreds of years ago when we would sleep as soon as darkness prevailed.
+Reduce light indoors: As daylight hangs around longer, bringing the sun into your home later in the evening, you need to consider darkening the inside environment of your home by about an hour before your desired sleep time.
+Blackout curtains are a good option if you’re willing to make the investment, but closing your blinds and limiting the number of artificial lights on inside will also make a huge difference.

-Avoid screen time before bed.
-Much like you need to dim the lights in a room before bed, it’s important to avoid light exposure from electronic screens.
+Avoid screen time before bed: Much like you need to dim the lights in a room before bed, it’s important to avoid light exposure from electronic screens.
 Electronic devices emit blue light, which can trick your body into thinking it’s daytime.
-Switch them out for a relaxing wind-down ritual like reading a book or having a cup of tea.
+Switch them out for a relaxing wind-down ritual like reading a book while having a cup of decaffeinated tea.

-Use breathable bedding.
-Bedding plays a crucial role in helping your body cool down enough to sleep.
-During the summer in particular it can be helpful to use a lighter blanket than during other times of the year.
-The type of material your sheets are made of can make a difference too–look for sheets derived from natural fibers, made from lightweight cotton or bamboo or those with moisture-wicking properties or microfiber.
+Use breathable bedding: Just like pillows play an important part in the quality of your sleep, bedding plays a crucial role in helping your body cool down enough to sleep.
+During the summer, it can be particularly helpful to use a lighter blanket than during other times of the year.
+The type of material your sheets are made of can make a difference too.
+Look for sheets derived from natural fibers, made from lightweight cotton or bamboo, or those with moisture-wicking properties such as microfiber.

-Hit the shower before bed.
-Rinsing off before bed is not only relaxing, but it also helps to remove sweat and sunscreen from the day which can be refreshing.
-Make sure to keep it on the cooler side, since hot showers increase the body temperature, which can make it more difficult to fall asleep.
+Hit the shower before bed: Rinsing off before bed is not only relaxing, but it also helps to remove sweat and sunscreen from the day, leaving your body feeling clean which helps your mental health.
+Make sure to keep it on the cooler side, since hot showers increase the body temperature and make it more difficult to fall asleep.

-Stay hydrated throughout the day.
-Hydration plays a key role in how you feel during the day, but also how well you sleep at night.
-Even mild dehydration can drastically disrupt your sleep, leaving you dry, parched and prone to snoring.
-Yet, drinking too much water in the evening can also be troublesome by causing you to wake up repeatedly during the night to use the bathroom.
+Stay hydrated throughout the day: Hydration plays a key role in how you feel during the day and how well you sleep at night.
+Even mild dehydration can drastically disrupt your sleep, leaving your throat dry, your body parched, and increasing the severity of your snoring.
+Yet, drinking too much water in the evening can also be troublesome, as it can cause you to wake up repeatedly during the night to use the bathroom.
 Combat this problem by consuming water regularly throughout the day and slowing down your intake a couple of hours before bed.

-Finding the time and energy to devote to a good sleep can be difficult during the summer, but following these tips can make it an easier process.
-If you still find yourself having trouble falling asleep or staying asleep, then it might be a bigger issue than the summer heat causing problems.
+Prioritizing your sleep can be difficult during the summer, but following these tips can make it an easier process.
+If you still find yourself having trouble falling or staying asleep, then it might be a bigger issue than the summer heat.
 Sleep conditions like insomnia and sleep apnea require diagnosis and treatment to alleviate fatigue and sleep loss.
 Contact Sleep Dallas today to learn more about the steps needed to get a proper diagnosis and treatment.